 Long Low Theme is a longer, slower rendition of material from the aborted "Mail Tape".

-Monuments is in three parts shaped by loudness and density following a panoramic photograph of Monument Valley.
+Monuments is in three parts of varying loudness and density, and is shaped based on a panoramic photograph of three of the central buttes in Monument Valley.

 The overall mood is nostalgic and becomes slower, drier, and emptier as the composition progresses.
 Voices and ambient sounds emerge and pass by like memories.
 Sound recordings evoke lost spaces and capture time; these are voices from the dead.

 Dirge combines percussive use of a variety of kitchen implements with quiet strumming on an acoustic guitar.
 The somberness is mostly the fault of the minor chords from the guitar.
 E-minor was a long-time favorite because it is easy to play and gloomy.

 The sources were recorded onto 8-track cartridge because that was the only type of machine that was available, and the tape can be run backwards as follows:

 This process takes time, is tricky, and is in no way precise.
 You cannot hear the results until you complete all of this labor.
 But the process suffices when you have no budget.